-All-metal pipe fittings have threads which have a high likelihood of leaking because they are often over-tightened, which distorts the thread and/or causes cracks that allow for leak paths.
+All-metal pipe fittings have threads that have a high likelihood of leaking because they are often over-tightened, which distorts the thread and/or causes cracks that allow for leak paths.
 In addition, metal pipe threads will often loosen when exposed to wide fluctuations in temperature or even small amounts of vibration.
-In fact, most design engineers consider metal-to-metal connections to be obsolete for use in hydraulic systems.
+In fact, most design engineers consider metal-to-metal connections to be obsolete for use when they're designing hydraulic systems.

 JIC Flare-type Fittings

 JIC fittings are the type most often used in hydraulic systems.
 Because the 37° flare fitting’s tapered end seats into the flared end of the tubing it provides a positive seal.
 JIC fittings are designed for use in systems with operating pressures of up to 3,000 PSI and temperatures from 165° to 400° F, that utilize thin to medium-wall thickness tubing.
 Thick-wall tubing is not applicable because it is difficult to form the flare.
 JIC 37° flare fittings have many positive features, such as:

 - Saving space because they are more compact than others

 - Are comparatively economical